Combining Multi-Fidelity Modelling and Asynchronous Batch Bayesian Optimization: Asynchronous Multi-fidelity Batch Optimization

 Where $\mathcal{Q}_t$ is the batch of points being evaluated at time $t$, and $\Tilde{\alpha}$ is a acquisition function modified to consider that we are currently evaluating $\mathcal{Q}_t$ by either local penalizing or fantasizing.
 Once we have chosen the point, we can choose the fidelity.
 We consider two alternatives, the first one is the heuristic used on MF-GP-UCB:

-In other words, we query at the lower fidelities until the uncertainty at each fidelity is lower than some threshold $\gamma^{(m)} / \beta^{1/2}_t$.
+Recall, $\beta_t^{1/2}\sigma_t^{(m)}(x_{i+1, \ t})$ measures the posterior uncertainty at fidelity $m$ and input $x_{i+1, \ t}$, and therefore, we choose the smallest fidelity whose uncertainty is larger than $\gamma^{(m)}$.
+In other words, we query at the lower fidelities until the uncertainty at each fidelity is low.
 The second alternative is to consider the information-based criterion introduced by MF-MES:

-The main advantage of doing this, instead of optimizing MF-MES directly, is that we do not need to rely on approximating an information-based acquisition function during the optimization, and instead we only evaluate the expensive acquisition function $M$-times.
+That is, we use the expected information gain of querying the experiment at the $m$th fidelity, where the expectation is taken over the pending observations (and we also weight by the expected cost).
+The main advantage of pre-selecting the experimental input using another acquisition function, instead of optimizing MF-MES directly, is that we do not need to rely on approximating an information-based acquisition function during the optimization, and instead we only evaluate the expensive acquisition function $M$-times.
 In addition, it allows us to use specialist acquisition functions, as we shall see in the experiment section.
 As any acquisition function can be selected (including multi-objective acquisition functions), future work can extend the proposed methodology to cases with multiple objectives, which arise in many engineering applications \citep{park2018multi, schweidtmann2018machine, thebelt2022multi,badejo2022integrating, tu2022joint}.

 We then repeat this procedure until the maximum budget is used up.
 Then, at each time point, we check if there are any new observations.
 If there are, we update the model, and carry out the previous procedure until the budget is full again.
 The full procedure is detailed in Algorithm \ref{algo: live_batch}.